 - BIT – ticket valid for one metro ride or 75 minutes of bus ride, costs €1 ($1.30)

 - BIG – ticket valid all day on all (*) types of transport in Rome, costs €4 ($5.25)

 - BTI – ticket valid for three days on all (*) types of transport in Rome, costs €11 ($14.35)

 - CIS – card valid for a whole week on all (*) types of transport in Rome, costs €16 ($21)

 * – Except the Fiuimicino airport and the Tivoli

-Rome has two main metro lines that goes around, rather than through, the historic city.
-However, there is one special line that runs from the Fiumicino Airport going to the Termini Central Station where you can ride in any one of the two train lines… Read more…
+Rome has two main metro lines that go around, rather than through, the historic city.
+However, there is one special line that runs from the Fiumicino Airport going to the Termini Central Station where you can ride in any of the two train lines… Read more…

 Running from 5:30 Am to 12:00 Midnight, trams in Rome are the largest in Italy.
 However, many of the routes today are replaced by buses.
 There are six tram lines running in Rome to date… Read more…